ML-based approach to classification and generation of structured light propagation in turbulent media: Improved Classification by Augmented data

 \section{Improved Classification by Augmented data}

 This section introduces a conditional diffusion model used to generate synthetic turbulence-degraded intensity images for data augmentation in the OAM-classification task.
 We specify the preprocessing used to define the generator input domain, the diffusion formulation with its prediction parameterizations, and a spectrum-aware training objective designed to preserve high-frequency speckle statistics.
+The motivation is to reduce the cost of enlarging a scarce training set: once trained on propagated samples, the conditional generator can produce additional class-conditioned speckle images for classifier training.
+The generated samples are used only as a supplement; validation and testing remain restricted to propagated samples generated by the physical model.